-Q. The business bug, are you the first one in the family to have this or is there a family history and what was the reaction of your family?
+Q. The business bug, are you the first one in the family to have this, or is there family history, and what was the reaction of your family?

-I come from a very humble family from a small village, Papchan in Bandipora district.
+I come from a very humble family in a small village, Papchan in Bandipora district.
 My father is a government employee.
-I am the first ‘risk-taker’ from the family.
+I am the first ‘risk-taker’ in the family.

-Q. What did your parents wanted you to become when you grew up?
+Q. What did your parents want you to become when you grew up?